ironhack-rmt-materials/wd-lesson-guide-and-resources/module 1/w2d1 - d - CSS - Flexbox.md

 - Flexible Box Module (aka.
 "Flexbox")

-- Flexbox --> one dimension (deals with layout in one dimension at a time — either as a row or as a column)
+- Flexbox: one dimension (deals with layout in one dimension at a time - either as a row or as a column)